wp-plugins/reorder-entry-images/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings->Reorder images and choose which post type or page to use this.

+== Frequently Asked Questions ==

+= When change the image order, nothing happens? =

+Please remember to save the changes by pressing the Update button.

 == Screenshots ==